 If you’ve been looking for ways to immerse yourself in the outdoors, why not try hiking?
 By exploring Georgia’s breathtaking trails, you can discover the beauty of nature.
 Make sure to plan and prepare well beforehand and to book your stay at a north GA bed and breakfast so that you can freely explore the state’s many trails.

 Are you looking for a bed and breakfast in Blue Ridge or nearby?
 Stay at the beautiful Ellijay River House for a secure and more personal experience!
+Located just 20 minutes south of Blue Ridge in the beautiful mountain town of Ellijay, GA.
 Let us delight you with our beautifully decorated rooms, private bath, and scrumptious southern breakfasts.
 Book a room today!